 Chapter 3, verse 28 (King James Version)

-In his epistle to the Galatians, the apostle Paul formulated a powerful notion of equality between Christians that transcended ethnic divisions.
+In his epistle to the Galatians, the Apostle Paul formulated a powerful notion of equality between Christians that transcended ethnic divisions.
 Paul was concerned with the damaging divisions which separated Jews and Gentiles amongst early Christians during the first decades of the existence of the Christian Church and especially the question of the continued practice of physical circumcision by Christians of Jewish origin.
 Paul advocated the formation of a close-knit community of belief based on a ‘spiritual circumcision’ and a closeness between individual Christians, irrespective of ethnic or social background that would serve to create the desired mystical union of all Christians into a single spiritual body with Jesus Christ at its head.

 Paul’s vision of a Christianity that transcends ethnicity and creates close bonds between Christians of different ethnic, social and gender status has become an accepted canon of Catholicism and most other Christian denominations.
 In practice, however, numerous attempts have been made to justify and rationalise discrimination between Christians on the basis of ethnicity.
 The emergence of scientific racism, and its development of a theory of different (and unequal) human ‘races’, from the late eighteenth century onwards was used to justify the colonisation of non-European peoples as well as to create a hierarchy among Christians based on ethnicity.
 In the case of Jews, as it is well-known, ‘scientific’ anti-Semitism presented Jews as an inferior and alien (yet threatening) ‘racial’ group.
 Although never officially endorsed by the Catholic Church, ‘racial’ anti-Semitism has also been (and still is) put forward by extreme right-wing conservative Christian thinkers (including members of the clergy) to account for why Jewish converts will never become genuine Christians and to justify conspiracy theories accusing Jewish converts of infiltrating the Catholic Church and seeking to undermine it from within.
 Such conspiracist claims have, for instance, been made about the Second Vatican Council (1962-5), accusing it of being a ‘coup d’église’ orchestrated by judaizing elements within the Catholic Church.